- Future Students

 How to Prepare for a Career in Veterinary Medicine

 For a career in veterinary medicine, a high school student should develop a strong background in biology, chemistry, and physics.
 Courses in English, social science, and speech are also necessary since interpersonal and professional communications skills are important assets in veterinary medicine.
 Like most professions, veterinary medicine is very much a "people business."
 The most successful veterinarians are competent doctors as well as good communicators.

 Practical experience with animals is very important.
 Students should spend time volunteering for or working with veterinarians to develop an understanding of the profession.
 Non-veterinary animal experience may also be beneficial to students interested in veterinary medicine.

 Pre-Veterinary College Coursework

-No specific undergraduate program is preferred at Oregon State University, but students must complete a set of pre-veterinary requirements in chemistry, physics, mathematics, statistics, biology, genetics, physiology, additional biological sciences, and animal nutrition.
+No specific undergraduate program is preferred at Oregon State University, but students must complete a set of pre-veterinary requirements in chemistry, physics, mathematics, statistics, biology, genetics, physiology, and additional biological sciences.
 Courses in English, public speaking and humanities/social sciences are also required.